dteix/bolierProject/README.md

 Merge Conflict-  Happen when people make different changes to the same line of the same file, or when one person edits a file and another person deletes the same file.

 Fetch- Downloads commits, files, and refs from a remote repository into your local repo.
+This automatically updates the branch that your fellow collaborator has been working on

 Remote- Is basically a bookmark for a different repository from which you may wish to pull or push code.
+This will be used to add the link to the html5-boilerplate framework

 # Tutorial